RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 Errors are caught at the boundary level and logged appropriately.  <!-- HACK: validation -->

-User-facing errors are sanitized and presented gracefully.  <!-- review: cleanup -->
+User-facing errors are sanitized and presented gracefully.  <!-- review: cleanup -->  <!-- FIXME: refactor -->